nubenetes/awesome-kubernetes/docs/aws.md

 - https://www.slideshare.net/AmazonWebServices
 - https://www.twitch.tv/aws
 - [Everything AWS | Search and discover 6K+ quality AWS repositories 🌟](https://app.polymersearch.com/discover/aws)
+- [workshops.aws: AWS Workshops 🌟](https://workshops.aws/) This website lists workshops created by the teams at Amazon Web Services (AWS).
+Workshops are hands-on events designed to teach or introduce practical skills, techniques, or concepts which you can use to solve business problems.
+You can filter by topic using the toolbar above.

 ## Introduction
 - [dzone: AWS Basics 🌟](https://dzone.com/articles/aws-basics)